-Ellora cave are a group of Hindu, Buddhist and Jain shake cut caves additionally situated in the Indian province of Maharashtra close Mumbai.
+Ellora cave are a group of Hindu, Buddhist, and Jain shake cut caves additionally situated in the Indian province of Maharashtra close to Mumbai.
 Not at all like Ajanta caves, these have dependably stayed available to human beings.
-One of the greatest and the most noteworthy rock temple complexes in the world, Ellora cave are a gathering of temples that were worked between the fifth and the tenth hundreds of years AD and furthermore happen to be a World Heritage Site.
+One of the greatest and the most noteworthy rock temple complexes in the world, Ellora cave is a gathering of temples that were worked between the fifth and the tenth hundred of years AD and furthermore happens to be a World Heritage Site.
 These temples are extravagantly beautified with paintings and intricate rock carvings that pull in voyagers from around the globe.
 Ellora caves are extraordinary compared to other examples of rock-cut architecture in India.
 They are arranged at a distance of roughly 30 km from Aurangabad, a city in Maharashtra.
 The caves speak to one of the biggest rock-cut monastic-temple complexes in the world.

 Number of Caves in the Ellora group

 There are 34, out of which 12 are Buddhist caves, 17 are Hindu and 5 are Jain caves.
 A portion of the Hindu caves has been built at the soonest when contrasted with different groups.